-The Urban Naturalists work almost exclusively outdoors and focus on the maintenance and management of green stormwater infrastructure like rain gardens and green roofs, which capture and filter rain water.
+The Urban Naturalists work almost exclusively outdoors and focus on the maintenance of multiple horticultural projects across the city, including native landscapes and green stormwater infrastructure, which capture and filter rainwater.
 The team works on a variety of green projects to manage the city's stormwater, with contracts from Citizens Energy Group (CEG), the City of Indianapolis, and KIB.

 Here are some of the team's regular duties: